karimkkanji/kanji-karanja.github.io/index.md

 Proficient in the following frameworks: React.js, bootstrap and Laravel

 ## Passions:
-Designing websites and apps
+Designing websites and apps.

-Bike Riding and Hiking
+Bike Riding and Hiking.

-Swimming
+Swimming.

 ## Employment Status
 **Currently working** as a freelancer and consulting at [bettingtipske.co.ke](https://bettingtipske.co.ke)